ADIVIDAN1012/Beacon-Labs/Syntax.md

 show("Welcome!")   <works without variables too>

-> Dyno supports embedded variables in strings using {} syntax similar to Python f-strings but **without needing the f"" prefix**.
+> Beacon supports embedded variables in strings using {} syntax similar to Python f-strings but **without needing the f"" prefix**.

 ---